magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 of morality, concentration and wisdom.
 They all come together.

-When morality, concentration and wisdom are all developed, we call this practising the which the Buddha taught as our only way out of suffering.
-The eightfold path is above all others because if properly practised, it leads directly to to peace.
+When morality, concentration and wisdom are all developed, we call this practising the eightfold path which the Buddha taught as our only way out of suffering.
+The eightfold path is above all others because if properly practised, it leads directly to Nibbāna, to peace.
 We can say that this practice reaches the Buddha-Dhamma truly and precisely.

 Benefits from Practice
 ----------------------